hanabi/hanabi.github.io/docs/level_19/special_finesses.md

   - However, Donald knows that he should trust Alice and he should trust Cathy, so he continues to assume that he has the red 2.
   - Donald tries to blind-play red 2 and it is instead the blue 3.
 Donald now knows that this is a *Patch Finesse*.
   - Emily sees the playable red 2 and red 3 in Donald's hand, so she also knows that this was a *Patch Finesse*.
 The red card in her hand is either red 3 or red 4.
   - We skipped over Bob - why did he discard?
 Normally, Bob should think the same thing as Cathy - that he has both the red 2 and the red 3.
-However, Bob can look ahead and see that a *Patch Finesse* could occur, so he has to give precedence to that interpretation and wait to see what will happen.
-He should try to blind-play the red 2 himself on the next round if no other blind-plays occur.
+However, Bob can look ahead and see that a *Patch Finesse* could occur, so since everything will work perfectly if he does nothing, then he should do nothing.
+It is also possible that Bob happens to have the red 2 and the red 3, so he should try to blind-play those on the next round if no-one else attempts to blind-play anything.

 ### The Known Patch Finesse (Illegal)